El Salvador president's bitcoin push casts shadow over IMF efforts

 The IMF did not immediately respond to a request for comment.

-(Reporting by Karin Strohecker and Tom Arnold in London, additional reporting by Rodrigo Campos in New York; Editing by David Gregorio)
+(Reporting by Karin Strohecker and Tom Arnold in London, additional reporting by Rodrigo Campos in New York and Nelson Renteria in San Salvador; Editing by David Gregorio)

 ((karin.strohecker@thomsonreuters.com; +442075427262; Reuters Messaging: karin.strohecker.reuters.com@reuters.net))